aai-institute/pyDVL/docs/value/shapley.md

 [Truncated Monte Carlo Shapley][tmcs-intro] [@ghorbani_data_2019], but several approximations exist with different convergence rates and computational costs.

+??? info "Support for torch models"
+    Starting from version 0.10.1, all Shapley value methods support both NumPy arrays and PyTorch tensors as input data types.
+The implementation preserves the input type throughout the computation, allowing integration with PyTorch models.
+See [Tensor Support][tensor-support] for more details.

 ## Combinatorial Shapley  { #combinatorial-shapley-intro }